roymartinezblanco/roymartinez.dev/_posts/2019-08-30-cookieless-mpulse.md

 ---

-When working with our customers that have a global user base, it can be safe to assume that they will have user privacy settings per region.
+When working with mpulse tenats that have a global user base, it can be safe to assume that they will have user privacy settings per region.
 For example, a customer had a requirement that we don't create cookies on the user's browser if they have opted out of any analytics.

 ***Note*: In this customers use case they set a cookie in the user's browser that indicates if they have opted out or not.**